Kyushu Region [九州地方]

 Kyushu had been the gateway for foreign countries in the history.

-JR railway including Shinkansen and a few main road connect between Kyushu and Hondhu islands through bridges and undersea tunnels.
+JR railway including Shinkansen and a few main roads connect between Kyushu and Hondhu islands through bridges and undersea tunnels.

 Transportation in Kyushu Region